Wix Review: Is it a Good Choice for Your Business Website?

 Wix is our highest rated website builder in our research.
 We recommend it for creating a high-performing small business website.

-Getting Started: My Experience With Wix
+Getting Started With Wix: My Experience

-The overall process of using the AI chatbot took a few minutes, and I was then taken to a dashboard, where I was presented a list of all the steps I needed to complete to finish setting up my website, based on the features I told the chatbot I wanted.
+The overall process of using the AI chatbot took a few minutes, and I was then taken to a dashboard, where I was presented with a list of all the steps I needed to complete to finish setting up my website, based on the features I told the chatbot I wanted.

 One of these was website design, which is what I started with.
 There again, I was given the option of choosing a design from one of Wix’s over 900 templates, or using the AI tool to help me design my website.

-I went with the AI tool again, and it generated a design based on the information I had given during set up.
+I went with the AI tool again, and it generated a design based on the information I had given during setup.
 While this took the hassle of sifting through template designs out of creating a website, I did feel that the template design proposals Wix’s AI chatbot created were a little random.

 If you choose to set up your website without AI, you’ll still be asked questions about the type of site you want to set up (online store, blog, etc.), but you’ll then be directed to the dashboard where you have full reign to create a website from scratch, or from a template of your choice.
 If you have more time on your hands, I’d recommend using a template or going from scratch in order to build a unique website that matches your brand.